District X

-District X: The area
+District X (fictional location)

-The rise in Manhattan's mutant population, coupled with racism among normal humans, led to mutants forming their own community in Manhattan's Lower East Side (described as the fictional 'Middle East Side' in Peter David's X-Factor).
-Although humans lived in this neighborhood, they formed a minority.
-NYX established that District X is an official title for the region.
+The rise in Manhattan's mutant population, coupled with racism among normal humans, leads to mutants forming their own community on Manhattan's Lower East Side (described as the fictional 'Middle East Side' in Peter David's X-Factor).
+Although humans live in this neighborhood, they form a minority.
+NYX establishes that District X is an official title for the region.

-The neighborhood was poor, overcrowded and violent, with a high crime rate and warring mutant gangs.
-Most of the residents regarded it as a ghetto.
-It was described in District X as having the "highest unemployment rate in the USA, the highest rate of illiteracy and the highest severe overcrowding outside of Los Angeles", even though New York City as a whole had seen a decrease in violent crime.
-(These figures would suggest a large population.)
-It also had the highest crime rates in the country for narcotics, prostitution, and burglary.
-Many of its inhabitants had mutations more akin to curses than gifts, further exacerbating the neighborhood's poverty and disadvantage.
-It also had a large 'underground' population, inhabiting tunnels beneath the neighborhood and living in homeless squalor.
-Many residents were immigrants, such as Bosnian immigrant Dzemal.
-In X-Men Unlimited #2, Bishop noted that "there are mutants in District X from every nation on Earth.
+The neighborhood is depicted as poor, overcrowded and violent, with a high crime rate and warring mutant gangs.
+Most of the residents regard it as a ghetto.
+It is described in District X as having the "highest unemployment rate in the USA, the highest rate of illiteracy and the highest severe overcrowding outside of Los Angeles," even though New York City as a whole has seen a decrease in violent crime.
+It also has the highest crime rates in the country for narcotics, prostitution, and burglary.
+Many of the characters featured have mutations more akin to curses than gifts, further exacerbating the neighborhood's poverty and disadvantage.
+It also has a large underground population, inhabiting tunnels beneath the neighborhood and living in homeless squalor.
+Many residents are immigrants, such as Bosnian immigrant Dzemal.
+In X-Men Unlimited #2, Bishop notes that "there are mutants in District X from every nation on Earth.
 Every race, religion and culture."
 Margaret O'Connell, writing for Sequential Tart, describes District X as "the mutant ghetto of the Marvel Universe version of New York City", and as "a slum where minor-league mutants from all over the globe – often more visibly handicapped or disfigured by their genetic abnormalities than the relatively glamorous and outwardly normal X-Men – have congregated in a disaffected and varyingly dysfunctional clump."

-There were also a range of mutant-owned businesses, clubs and restaurants, as well as a burgeoning mutant subculture.
-Bands such as 'Sentinel Bait' and 'Juggernauts' were mentioned as parts of this subculture, while mutant fashion designers like Jumbo Carnation and nightclubs such as Daniel's Inferno created a vibrant, mutant-oriented nightlife.
+Stories set in District X feature a range of mutant-owned businesses, clubs and restaurants, as well as a burgeoning mutant subculture.
+Bands such as 'Sentinel Bait' and 'Juggernauts' are mentioned as parts of this subculture, while mutant fashion designers like Jumbo Carnation and nightclubs such as Daniel's Inferno create a vibrant, mutant-oriented nightlife.
 In this respect, District X may be considered a Marvel Universe analogue to Harlem, the Meatpacking District, or Little Italy, as a cultural center, 'ethnic' enclave and population hub for a disenfranchised minority.

-Grant Morrison's creation of an analogy to an ethnic ghetto has been praised, with J. Caleb Mozzocco noting that "[i]f the mutants were always being likened to oppressed ethnic groups and minorities, then why not treat them like a real ethnic group, complete with mutant language, styles, culture and a "Mutant Town" in New York City?"
+Grant Morrison's creation of an analogy to an ethnic ghetto has been praised, with J. Caleb Mozzocco noting that "if the mutants were always being likened to oppressed ethnic groups and minorities, then why not treat them like a real ethnic group, complete with mutant language, styles, culture and a "Mutant Town" in New York City?"
 David Brothers, writing for 4thletter!, notes that: